-11.0 Seats
+11.0 Seating Provision

-11.1 Passenger seats must be at least 400 mm wide per passenger with no significant intrusion by wheel arches, armrests or other parts of the vehicle.
-There must be a minimum of 860 mm headroom for all passenger seats measured from the rear of the seat cushion to the roof lining.
-There must be a minimum of 180 mm legroom for all passenger seats measured from the front edge of the seat to the rear of any seat, dashboard or internal panel in front.
+- 11.1 No seat must be required to be tipped or otherwise moved in order to gain access to another seat, and no seat can be side facing. - 11.2 No door will be obstructed by the position of a seat and all aisles or walkways must be clear and unobstructed. - 11.3 Passenger seats must be at least 400 mm wide per passenger with no significant intrusion by wheel arches, armrests or other parts of the vehicle. - 11.4 There must be a minimum of 860 mm headroom for all passenger seats measured from the rear of the seat cushion to the roof lining. - 11.5 There must be a minimum of 180 mm legroom for all passenger seats measured from the front edge of the seat to the rear of any seat, dashboard or internal panel in front.